-Furthermore, Eurazeo identifies the companies in its portfolio that have a negative impact on sensitive biodiversity areas through the Principal Adverse Impact (PAI) (1) indicator n°7.
-It aims to measure the share of investments whose sites and operations are located in or near sensitive biodiversity areas, where the activities of these companies have a negative impact on these areas.
-This information is collected as part of the annual ESG reporting campaign.
-See Section 3.2.2 for more details on ESG Reporting.
-At the end of December 2022, 4% of portfolio companies declared that they had activities with adverse impacts on biodiversity sensitive areas.
-However, this result should be treated with caution as this indicator has been newly integrated into the reporting framework.
+The share of investments that have a negative impact on biodiversity sensitive areas was assessed using indicator no. 7 of the Principal Adverse Impacts (PAI) during the annual ESG reporting campaign (see Section 3.2.2 Investment activity).
+This indicator aims to measure the share of investments in companies whose sites and operations are located in or near sensitive biodiversity areas, where the activities of these companies have a negative impact on these areas.
+At the end of December 2023, 0.6% of portfolio companies reported that they had activities with adverse impacts on biodiversity sensitive areas (1).